GT-Creat0r/freeCodeCamp/README.md

-This repo is created to store the projects that are done in freeCodeCamp.
+this repo is created to store the projects that are done in freeCodeCamp.